EVALUATIONS, POLICY & RESEARCH

 Researcher and Communications

-Colleen provides research support to DARA’s evaluations and Risk Reduction Index and is responsible for communications.
+Colleen provides research support to DARA’s evaluations and research studies and is responsible for communications.
 Prior to joining DARA, she worked for a training and organisational development consulting firm.
 She has a Master’s degree in International Development, for which she undertook a research study on civic activism and women’s microfinance groups in Bolivia.